Physics-50/Module-1/docs/Module0.md

 [Excerpt - Introduction to Random Uncertainty](excerpt-uncertainty-introduction).

-Following the class discussion and further investigations please submit your final estimate here:
+Following the class discussion and further investigations guided by it, please submit your final estimate here:

 --------------------------------